 Students complete their schedules with three or four college classes.
 For many courses, students can earn both high school credits and college units.
 Middle College students may not have to pay tuition for their courses.

 Students can participate in some of the most prominent college programs, such as Computer and Information Science, Ethnic Studies, Administration of Justice, Fire Technology, Photography, and Digital Media.

 Academic and career advising is a major component of the program.
 The two teachers, along with CSM staff members, help the students adjust to a college environment and outline occupational and educational plans.

 Students benefit from the CSM Career Development Center, which schedules workshops and seminars for Career Assessment Skills and Job Search Skills.
 It also sponsors a Career and Job Fair.
 Students also may participate in activities in the CSM Transfer Center, which provides information about transferring to other college and universities.

-Seniors will be expected to serve job-related internships and participate in work experience through Cooperative Education.
-During the spring semester, juniors are required to perform community service.
+Seniors are encouraged to serve job-related internships and participate in work experience.
+During the spring semester, juniors are encouraged to perform community service.

 CSM offers a library, Math Lab, Integrated Science Center, Writing Center, a Reading Center, a Speech Lab, a Computer Writing Center, and Disabled Students Center--all services available to the students.